Ninja-Squad/ninja-squad.github.com/_posts/2023-02-21-migrate-an-angular-application-to-standalone.md

 There are three modes available:
 - `convert-to-standalone`: this is the default mode, and it will convert all your components to standalone components, except the ones declared in your main module.
-- `prune-ng-module`: this mode will remove all the modules that aren't necessary anymore.
+- `prune-ng-modules`: this mode will remove all the modules that aren't necessary anymore.
 - `standalone-bootstrap`: this mode will bootstrap your application with the `bootstrapApplication` function, and migrate the components referenced in your main module.